 The MINSA Pharmaceutical Office requires that pharmaceutical products be packaged and labeled in Spanish for retail distribution and that their dosages be clearly indicated.

 Companies participating in government tenders must submit sample products with required labels in Spanish.
 Nicaragua is a signatory of the Cartagena Protocol on Biosafety.
-Under this protocol, Nicaragua requires that agricultural goods containing more than five percent living modified organisms (LMOs) be labeled to indicate that they “may contain” LMOs.
+Under this protocol, Nicaragua requires that agricultural goods containing more than 5 percent living modified organisms (LMOs) be labeled to indicate that they “may contain” LMOs.